joshed-io/aud/README.md

 The human hearing system is remarkably good at [isolating sounds](http://physicsworld.com/cws/article/news/2013/jan/31/human-hearing-is-highly-nonlinear) and detecting patterns.
 Why not use it to intuit more about how our information-processing systems work?

 [The Sound of Sorting](http://panthema.net/2013/sound-of-sorting) uses video and sound to *show* you how sorting algorightms work, rather than just tell you.
-Bret Victor's talk, [Inventing on Principle](http://vimeo.com/36579366), explains why creators need a physical, immediate connection to their creations.
+Bret Victor's talk [Inventing on Principle](http://vimeo.com/36579366) explains why creators need a physical, immediate connection to their creations.
 These and more inspired me to write `aud`.

 ### Install aud

 `aud` is a Ruby gem, and should work with most Ruby versions.
 Install it as follows:

 ```
-gem install aud
+$ gem install aud
 ```

 Once installed, the `aud` command should be available on your path.
 You can print help information to be sure.